Unitech/pm2/README.md

     console.log('Closing all connections...');

     // You will have 4000ms to close all connections before
-    // the reload mecanism will try to do his job
+    // the reload mechanism will try to do its job

     setTimeout(function() {
       console.log('Finished closing connections');
-      // Ok this timeout mean that all connections have been closed
+      // This timeout means that all connections have been closed
-      // Now I can exit to let the reload mecanism do his job process.exit(0);
+      // Now we can exit to let the reload mechanism do its job process.exit(0);
     }, 1500);
   }